imixs/imixs-workflow/src/site/markdown/engine/documentservice.md

     String serachTerm="(type:'workitem')(imixs*)";
     result=documentService.find(serachTerm);

-See the [Lucene QueryParser description](https://lucene.apache.org/core/6_2_1/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package.description) for further details about the usage of lucene search terms.
+See the section [Query Syntax](queries.html) for details about how to search for documents.

 ### Pagination